To establish an Ombudsman

-The new plan to combat radicalization is expected to be announced in December.
-This announcement comes in a dual context: the constant shadow of jihadism and the announcement of the terrorist drift of radical right-wing militants.
+The new plan to combat radicalization is expected to be unveiled next December.
+This announcement comes against a twofold backdrop: the ever-present threat of jihadism and reports of radical far-right activists turning to terrorism.

 Nicolas Lebourg, University of Montpellier